pbrogan12/chem/Chapter-6.md

 ### Sampling Distribution of the Sample Mean
 ---

-> The **sampling distribution of the sample mean** is the distribution of all possible sample means (or the distribution of the the variable x) with all samples having the same sample size n taken from the same population.
+> The **sampling distribution of the sample mean** is the distribution of all possible sample means (or the distribution of  the variable x) with all samples having the same sample size n taken from the same population.
 (The sampling distribution of the sample mean is typically represented as a probability distribution in the format of a table, probability histogram, or formula.)

 ---